 Despite not wanting to take them back into our lives given the opportunity, it’s human nature to wonder and sometimes obsess about those unsolved questions.
 These questions haunt us, so much so that they compel us to search for closure.

-If your relationship was indeed good, and the person that you were with was truly great, I guarantee you, you wouldn’t feel like you need closure.
+If your relationship was indeed good, and the person that you were with was truly great, I guarantee you; you wouldn’t feel like you need closure.
 In normal, healthy relationships, both people share in the responsibility of the demise of the relationship.
 The break-up is not sudden and out of the blue.
 Both partners have tried to make it work and compromised, often spending months, if not years, working on finding possible solutions to try to resolve the issues and save the relationship.

 Being left suddenly by someone who you cared deeply for can result in you feeling stuck, wanting answers and even vindication so that you can, hopefully, stop obsessing and move on.
 You may contemplate calling or texting the person.
 Some of your friends may tell you that contacting them is a great idea and others may tell you “absolutely not,” which leaves you even more confused about what you should do.
-All that you feel is that you need to do something, because feeling helpless and motionless is driving you crazy.
+All that you feel is that you need to do something because feeling helpless and motionless is driving you crazy.

 Before you pick up your cell phone and make that call or send that text, consider this first: Closure is many different things to different people.

 Some people associate closure with having the “last word.”
-This type of unloading and final opportunity to “stick it to them” may seem tempting and may feel great in the moment, but it will only lead to more bitterness, and perhaps even regret, once you have calmed down and come to your senses.
+This type of unloading and final opportunity to “stick it to them” may seem tempting and may feel great at the moment, but it will only lead to more bitterness, and perhaps even regret, once you have calmed down and come to your senses.

 Other people associate closure with getting answers and putting an end to their obsessive wondering of what went wrong.
 If the person left you and you don’t know why, what makes you think that they are going to change and tell you their reasons now?

-If by some chance, you reach your ex and they do agree to meet with you and give you the “gift” of the closure conversation, do you really think they are going to tell you the truth?
+If by some chance, you reach your ex and they do agree to meet with you and give you the “gift” of the closure conversation, do you think they are going to tell you the truth?
 They genuinely may not even know why they left, or they may have left because they have fallen in love with someone else.
 Do you really need to know this?
 No, you do not!
 Whatever they tell you, my bet is, it won’t make you feel better and probably will only make you feel worse.
 It has the potential to just add to the many unanswered questions you already have spinning around in your head.

 As a final burden to bear, at the end of the conversation, you will probably hear those dreaded words, “I really did love you.”
 This will only open up a whole new can of worms, adding to your confusion and pain and will beg the question, “If you loved me once, then why aren’t you willing to try to love me again?”.

-Closure to some people is the desire to have a distinct beginning, middle and end.
+Closure to some people is the desire to have a distinct beginning, middle, and end.
 But life isn’t always as it is in the movies.
-The good guy doesn’t always get the girl and the hero sometimes doesn’t win.
+The good guy doesn’t always get the girl, and the hero sometimes doesn’t win.

 Sometimes endings are messy and not clear.
 As much as we would like to make sense of our endings and neatly organize them into the file cabinet in our heads, we have to accept that not everyone in life plays by the same rules.
 Now might just be time to create that junk file in your mind.